trrapp12/QUADRA-STALKR/README.md

 ### Description:
 ---

-This is an example for a Product Landing Page for the QUADRAStalkr, an imaginary drone from an imaginary company (that I have all the rights to emoji:wink ).
+This is an example for a Product Landing Page for the QUADRAStalkr, an imaginary drone from an imaginary company (that I have all the rights to :smirk: :smirk: :smirk: ).

 ### Project demonstrates the following:
 ---